fbpx

 Plus, Costco sometimes has great car rental deals.
 Reserve your car rental early (especially during high season) and check periodically to see if you can get a better deal.
 And fill up gas at Costco for the cheapest rates.

-Oahu Dining Hacks
+Oahu on a Budget: Dining Hacks

-My family LOVES eating Hawaiian food and we get so excited to eat on Oahu.
-But, the food costs add up quickly.
+My family LOVES eating Hawaiian food, and we get so excited to eat on Oahu.
+But the food costs add up quickly.
 Here’s how we save money on food on Oahu:

 BRING FOOD FROM HOME